 One thing with goals, you don’t have any trouble at all with practicing your patience– Or should I say, trying your patience?
 One thing you will find is that your patience will be tried.
 You will get frustrated and you will want to quit.
 That is ok, it’s all normal.
 But don’t give up.
 Don’t let yourself get discouraged when it comes to frustration.

-You will learn to practice patience and for this you will be thankful.
-You will learn to practice patiences in all aspects of your life.
+You will learn to practice patience and for this, you will be thankful.
+You will learn to practice patience in all aspects of your life.
 If you’re normally a frustrated person, you can work your frustrations out at the gym!

-On top of your every day tasks, you’ll have your workout too.
-While your everyday tasks may be mundane, they are still work that your body has to accomplish.
+On top of your everyday tasks, you’ll have your workout too.
+While your everyday tasks may be mundane, they still work that your body has to accomplish.
 Add your workout to the mix and you’ll have a full day and a great nights sleep.